MakeSchool-Tutorials/Makestagram-Swift/P15-Decorating-Post-Cell/content.md

 Set up the _Heart-selected_ image for the like button:
 ![image](selected_state.png)

-Finally our like button is complete!
+Now our like button is complete!
 But there's a lot more UI to be built.
-Feel free to take a short break, but promise to come back!
+Feel free to grab your favorite hot beverage, but promise to come back!

 #Adding the Action Button